globoglobito/Python-Guide/README.md

 ```

 ### reduce: Follow-on counterpart to map  given a function and a collection of items, it uses the function to combine them into a single value:
-Functions passed tor educe have some restrinctions.
-It must take 2 arguments, an accumulator a and an update value u. u is like before with map, it will get set to each item in your colection one by one. a is new, it will receive the output from the previous function call, thus combining value from item to item
+Functions passed to reduce have some restrictions.
+It must take 2 arguments, an accumulator a and an update value u. u is like before with map, it will get set to each item in your collection one by one. a is new, it will receive the output from the previous function call, thus combining value from item to item

 ```python